 Putting your phone down more often can benefit you in many ways.
 Want to curb your smartphone addiction but aren’t sure how to?

 Whether it’s to respond to a work email, quickly check your Facebook newsfeed, or post a picture to Instagram, phones have taken over our lives.
-Overcoming your phone addiction can lead to a happier and more fulfilling life.
-But if you’re like most people, you have a hard time tearing yourself away from your smartphone.
+If you’re like most people, you have a hard time tearing yourself away from your smartphone.
+This can lead to a lot of uncesseary stress and anxiety, but using a phone addiction app can help you lead to a happier and more fulfilling life - and ultimately back to connecting with people in real life.

 The Addiction is Real